jiewwantan/Cloud_DevOps/README.md

 CircleCI is used as the continuous integration pipeline tool.

 ## Deployment Method
-Blue green deployment method is adopted where there are a main and dev deployment Updates are launched on dev.
-When the deployment is satisfactory then only the main branch will be replaced with the new update.
+Blue green deployment method is adopted where there are a main and dev deployments.
+Updates are launched on dev.
+When the deployment is satisfactory then traffic will be transferred to the new deployment.

 ## Linting for Python